UKCloud/documentation/articles/vmware/vmw-faq.md

 Existing applications can take advantage of Tier 1 Storage.
 A migration process maybe involved.

-Tier 1 Storage is available for use with all VM types and compatible with all protection technologies - with the exception of those using Synchronous protection (which has a specific requirement to use geo-resilient storage).
+Tier 1 Storage is available for use with all VM types and compatible with all protection technologies.

 Talk to your UKCloud Account Director or Cloud Architect to understand if Tier 1 storage can benefit your solution.